lukas-krecan/future-converter/README.md

 Since version 1.0.0 we are using rx.Single for integration with RxJava

 Please note that
-* When converting a Future to a Single, it's not clear what should happen upon unsubscribe.
-Since version 0.2.2 RxJava support does not cancel the Future, since there is no good place to keep track of the subscriptions (there may be multiple subscriptions for any given Future).
+* When converting a Future to a Single, we cancle the original future on unsubscribe.
+If tou need the feature to continue running, use something like `single.toObservable().publish().refCount().toSingle()`
 * Converting Single to a Future registers exactly one subscription which is unsubscribed upon Future cancellation.

 # rxjava-java8